 I stopped at the foot of the Goddess of Democracy.
-The statue was illuminated by a couple of small spotlights as it looked toward the Forbidden City and Mao’s portrait.
+A couple of small spotlights illuminated the statue as it looked toward the Forbidden City and Mao’s portrait.
 On the edge of the square, I bought a bottle of Coca-Cola then pushed my bicycle toward the four-story KFC restaurant on the south end of the square.
-It was about 8:30 p.m. and the restaurant (the largest KFC store in the world) was almost empty.
+It was about 8:30 p.m.
+The restaurant (the largest KFC store in the world) was almost empty.

 I then rode the 2 miles down Jianguomenwei Avenue to the Jianguo Hotel where I was staying.
 I needed to file a story on the day’s events—specifically my conversation with Chai Ling and the other students that afternoon.
 I finished writing my story around 10 p.m. and decided, despite the curfew, to ride my bicycle back to the square for one more look around.
-I parked my bike on Xuanwumen Dong Avenue near the hulking Museum of History and Revolution on the east side of the square and began walking toward the “Heroes of the Nation” obelisk which had become the headquarters for the students.
+I parked my bike on Xuanwumen Dong Avenue near the hulking Museum of History and Revolution on the square’s east side.
+I began walking toward the “Heroes of the Nation” obelisk, which became the students’ headquarters.

 I hadn’t gotten very far when the sound of gunfire erupted.
 The firing seemed everywhere, amplified by the massive buildings that surrounded the square.
 I ran toward my bicycle, not wanting to be trapped in the square should tanks roll in.
-Moments later I ran into BBC correspondent Kate Adie who was walking toward the square with her camera crew.
+Moments later, I ran into BBC correspondent Kate Adie, walking toward the square with her camera crew.

 “What’s going on,” she asked.

 “Looks like the army is making a move tonight,” I answered.
 I explained that I hadn’t seen any troops or tanks in the square at that point, but I did see muzzle flashes from the roof of the Great Hall of the People on the west side of the square.
-A day before several hundred troops had massed behind the Great Hall and I assumed they had been positioned on the roof.
+Several hundred troops had massed behind the Great Hall a day before, and I assumed they had been positioned on the roof.

-I rode my bicycle north toward Chang’an Avenue and hadn’t gotten very far when I noticed a line of Armored Personnel Carriers moving toward the square flanked by hundreds of soldiers with fixed bayonets.
-Seconds later the dark sky was interlaced by red and yellow tracer fire, and I could hear bullets ricocheting off of concrete.
+I rode my bicycle north toward Chang’an Avenue.
+I hadn’t gotten very far when I noticed a line of Armored Personnel Carriers moving toward the square flanked by hundreds of soldiers with fixed bayonets.
+Seconds later, the dark sky was interlaced by red and yellow tracer fire, and I could hear bullets ricocheting off of concrete.
 I turned my bike around and raced back toward the south end of the square.
-Like a lot of my fellow correspondents, I never thought the government would use deadly force against the students.
+Like many of my fellow correspondents, I never thought the government would use deadly force against the students.

-As the firing intensified thousands of more residents poured out of their houses and formed human blockades where streets entered the square.
+As the firing intensified, thousands of more residents poured out of their houses and formed human blockades where streets entered the square.
 They quickly became targets for the machine gun and small arms fire.
 As the casualties mounted, the crowds became increasingly belligerent.
-They armed themselves with bricks, bottles, iron rods and wooden clubs and attacked some of the military contingents, including tanks.
+They armed themselves with bricks, bottles, iron rods, and wooden clubs and attacked some military contingents, including tanks.

 I watched the wounded and the dead being carted from the square and the area surrounding it on the flatbeds of three-wheeled vehicles.
 The stinging stench of tear gas hovered over the embattled city and burned my eyes.

-“Tell the world!” the crowds screamed at me and other foreign journalists they saw.
+“Tell the world!” the crowds screamed at other foreign journalists they saw and me.
 “Tell the United States!
 Tell the truth!
 We are students!
 We are common people-unarmed, and they are killing us!”

-With its turret closed, the tank was bombarded with stones and bottles as it sped down the avenue.
+The tank was bombarded with stones and bottles with its turret closed as it sped down the avenue.
 Young cyclists headed it off, then slowed to bring it to a halt.
 But the tank raced on, the cyclists deftly avoiding its clattering treads by mere inches.

 On the Jianguomenwai bridge over the city’s main ring road, where a 25-truck convoy had been marooned for hours by a mass of angry civilians clambering all over it, a tank raced through the crowd.
 It sideswiped one of the army trucks, and a young soldier who was clinging to its side was flung off and killed instantly.